mx1001/hardops_manual/docs/contact_help.md

 > We have attempted to place many help options in front of the user to connect them with us.
 We endeavor to find the most optimal help solution.
 In a way you're surrounded with help options and ways to connect with us.

+Connect with the various groups and portals for assistance with modelling or to chat with fellow operatives!

 # hardOps - hops Button

 ![img](img/contact/c1.gif)